 Eventually, if you can, doing a full squat (lower than the level of the couch, or chair) will give your body a greater range of movements.

 However not everyone will be able to do this easily, most of us are no longer young.
 Well, perhaps I should rather say that most of us have a lot of life experience, right?

 The next exercise will be difficult!
 So difficult that Jonathan tells me it can be done even when you sit down.
 This is to relax your neck and shoulder muscles.

 You know I am kidding, right?

-We did until now exercises for our body, legs, we stressed the importance of breathing, we relaxed our neck and shoulder muscles.
+We did now exercise for our body, and legs, we stressed the importance of breathing, and we relaxed our neck and shoulder muscles.
 Something is missing here, can you guess what?
 The eyes!

-Working with a sewing machine, and sewing in general, requires quite a deal of concentration and attention to details.
+Working with a sewing machine, and sewing, in general, requires quite a deal of concentration and attention to detail.
 And your eyes will get tired after a while.
 Can we do something about it?
 Jonathan says yes, we can.